WildCodeSchool/java-tariff-manager/curriculum/blocks/2_Java_Intro/content.md

 ### What will Students learn?

-* Concepts of Object-Oriented Programming
+* Basics of Programming Paradigms (FP, Iterative, OOP)
-* Get to know Java, JDK, Algorithms & Data Structures in the Standard Libraries
+* OOP Programming Concepts: Inheritance, Composition, Interfaces
+* Sample for Object Graph with Inheritance and Polymorphism

 ### How will Students learn?